 - *I analyze my Year-To-Date P&L in order to make strategic business decisions.

 *I complete these activities only once a month on the 10th.

-Working through my entire checklist takes me only 60 minutes on the 25th and 90 minutes on the 10th.
+Like I mentioned, working through my entire checklist takes me only 60 minutes on the 25th and 90 minutes on the 10th.
 Depending on the nature and scope of your business, your unique system might take you a bit longer or far shorter.
 The more you do it, though, the more efficient you’ll become at working through the steps.

 I’ve never enjoyed bookkeeping but I created my system because I know how important it is to have one.
 It’s a damn good system, too!
 It’s served me well and kept my bottom line in tip-top shape.
 Such great shape in fact, that I couldn’t wait to do my taxes this year because I knew I had the money and would even be getting back some.

 I’ve also used my system to help clients get caught up on five years worth of bookkeeping!
-Before working with me to get their finances in order, a few of my clients had been unable to focus on other huge projects because the colossal task of bookkeeping was hanging over their heads holding them hostage.
+Before working with me to get their finances in order, a few of my clients had been unable to focus on other huge projects because the colossal task of bookkeeping was hanging over their heads, holding them hostage.
 They had to get out of that hole before taking on more and my system helped them do it.

 Now, if this tax season was stressful and took you away from fun, family, friends, and working on your business, isn’t it time you tried something different?
 Tax season stress derives from not knowing how much you’ll owe and not knowing if you’ll have the money.
-My system for whipping your bottom line into shape totally eliminates that stress because it helps you proactively and strategically save for your tax payment month by month, Then, come tax time, you don’t have to be playing catch-up and can continue being present and effective in your business.
+My system for whipping your bottom line into shape totally eliminates that stress because it helps you proactively and strategically save for your tax payment month by month, Then, come tax time, you don’t have to play catch-up and can continue being present and effective in your business.
 Being stressed out and multiple figures in debt to the IRS is no way to live or grow a business.
 Use my system as a basis for responsible bookkeeping and you’ll be able to go into next tax season saying I got this!